Explore the Interaction Between the Size and Cost of Military Forces

 O&S costs are very closely related to the size of units.
 For instance, a unit with 10,000 military personnel will have military personnel costs commensurate with that size, and DoD has a limited ability to change those costs, particularly in the near term.

-The tool’s values for the personnel and costs of individual types of units are annual averages over the fiscal year 2021–2025 period.
-Those values include direct personnel and costs, which are directly associated with a major combat unit; indirect personnel and costs, which are associated with units that support the major combat unit; and overhead personnel and costs, which are associated with the major combat unit’s share of administrative or overhead activities.
-In the tool’s results table and graphs, costs shown for the 10th year or as a cumulative 10-year total are based on the average annual cost, adjusted for projected cost growth (above the rate of inflation) over the next 10 years.
+The tool’s numbers for the personnel and costs of a given type of unit are annual averages over the fiscal year 2024–2028 period.
+Those numbers include direct personnel and costs, which are directly associated with a major combat unit; indirect personnel and costs, which are associated with units that support the major combat unit; and overhead personnel and costs, which are associated with the major combat unit’s share of administrative or overhead activities.
+In the tool’s results table and charts, costs shown for the 10th year or as a cumulative 10-year total are based on average annual costs, adjusted for projected cost growth (above the rate of inflation) over the next 10 years.

-For completeness’ sake, this tool also includes sliders with values for each military department’s acquisition and infrastructure budgets, as if those activities were additional major units.
+For completeness, this tool also includes sliders with numbers for each military department’s acquisition and infrastructure budgets as if those activities were additional major units.
 (No military personnel costs are associated with acquisition and infrastructure budgets, however, because those personnel are funded elsewhere in the defense budget.)
 Changing the slider associated with any type of major combat unit will not affect a department’s acquisition and infrastructure budgets, but users can alter those budgets separately.
 Changing DoD’s total budget, however, will cause the tool to adjust the acquisition and infrastructure sliders to reflect the changes in those budget accounts that would be proportional to the change in the total budget.

-A spreadsheet containing CBO’s estimates of personnel numbers and costs for each type of major combat unit over the 2021–2025 period is available below (titled “Data Underlying Appendix Tables”).
+A spreadsheet containing CBO’s estimates of personnel numbers and costs for each type of major combat unit over the 2024–2028 period is available below (titled “Data Underlying Tool”).

 Where do the numbers in the tool come from?